SAP-samples/manage-apis-codejam/exercises/01-open-api-specification/README.md

 ## What does an OpenAPI spec look like?

 The OpenAPI spec can be in JSON or YAML format.
-To get familiar with the content of an OpenAPI spec document, let’s look at the OpenAPI spec of an API available in the API Business Hub.
+To get familiar with the content of an OpenAPI spec document, let’s look at the OpenAPI spec of an API available in the Business Accelerator Hub.
 If you download the JSON file listed within a product API, e.g. SAP S/4HANA Cloud – [Business Partner API (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) (API resources > API specification > JSON), and inspect it.
 You’ll notice a structure like the one in the screenshots below.

 In the OpenAPI spec, there are only 3 required sections – openapi, info, and paths:
 - openapi: We can see that the spec below follows the OpenAPI spec version 3.0.0.